JanneMattila/some-questions-and-some-answers/q&a/aad_enterprise_app_user_assignments.md

 We can implement above scenario using following steps:

 1. Register application: `Maintainer App`
-- Add following `Application` permissions: `Application.ReadWrite.OwnedBy` and `Directory.Read.All` (see **NOTE** below)
+- Add following `Application` permissions: `Application.ReadWrite.OwnedBy` and `<Resource>.Read.All` (see details below)
 - [Application.ReadWrite.OwnedBy](aad_automations.md#applicationreadwriteownedby-permission) is
 required for managing applications that this applications owns
-- [Directory.Read.All](https://docs.microsoft.com/en-us/graph/permissions-reference#application-permissions-21) is required because this application has to find users and groups from the directory
+- Replace `<Resource>.Read.All` from above with required permissions of your app scenario
-- **NOTE**: You can alternatively use `User.Read.All` and/or `Group.Read.All` to limit the permission scope if that fulfills your requirements
+  - You can use `User.Read.All` and/or `Group.Read.All` to limit the permission scope
+if that fulfills your requirements
+    - Thess are typically required since application has to find users and groups from the directory
+  - Higher level permission [Directory.Read.All](https://docs.microsoft.com/en-us/graph/permissions-reference#application-permissions-21) can be used if you implement more complex integration scenarios

 2. Grant admin consent for above permissions